NJUNLP/Knowledge-Free-Reasoning/README.md

 ## Overview

-This repository shares the code and data of our latest work "Large Language Models Are Cross-Lingual Knowledge-Free Reasoners".
+This repository shares the code and data of our latest work [Large Language Models Are Cross-Lingual Knowledge-Free Reasoners](https://arxiv.org/abs/2406.16655).

 In this work, we decompose the process of reasoning tasks into two separated parts: knowledge retrieval and knowledge-free reasoning, and analyze the cross-lingual transferability of them.
 With adapted and constructed knowledge-free reasoning datasets, we show that the knowledge-free reasoning capability can be nearly perfectly transferred across various source-target language directions despite the secondary impact of resource in some specific target languages, while cross-lingual knowledge retrieval significantly hinders the transfer.
 Moreover, by analyzing the hidden states and feed-forward network neuron activation during the reasoning tasks, we show that higher similarity of hidden representations and larger overlap of activated neurons could explain the better cross-lingual transferability of knowledge-free reasoning than knowledge retrieval.
 Thus, we hypothesize that knowledge-free reasoning embeds in some language-shared mechanism, while knowledge is stored separately in different languages.